 ORIENTAL CLUB LOUNGE

 Located on the 19th level and with panoramic views of the Singapore skyline, the Oriental Club Lounge is one of the best things about the property.
 The space strikes an impressive first impression with its towering ceiling, dramatic red walls, plush sofas and elegant furnishings, distinctly feeling fresher and more up-to-date than the guest rooms.
-The lounge is one of the few in Singapore which serves champagne breakfast (others include The Fullerton Hotel Singapore, The Ritz-Carlton, Millenia Singapore, Pan Pacific Singapore and PARKROYAL on Pickering), with Ruinart being the club’s bubbly of choice.
+The lounge is one of the few in Singapore which serves champagne breakfast (others include The Fullerton Hotel Singapore, The Ritz-Carlton, Millenia Singapore, Pan Pacific Singapore and PARKROYAL COLLECTION Pickering, Singapore), with Ruinart being the club’s bubbly of choice.

 Champagne breakfast is an a la carte affair, with options such as Eggs Benedict, Open-faced Vegetable Omelette, French Toast, Fluffy Waffles and Singapore Wanton Noodle Soup available.
 A buffet of savoury and sweet bites – think Tuna Tarts, Egg Mayo Sandwiches, Scones and other pastries – are served during afternoon tea, while the 2hr-long evening cocktails and hors d’oeuvres presentation is the most extensive in terms of variety, comprising a themed buffet (I had a Mediterranean spread featuring a Seafood Stew, Baked Chicken, Vegetarian Pizza and Mezzemaniche with Arrabbiata Sauce) as well as a selection of champagne-based, MO Signature as well as classic cocktails available.
 Degenerate drunks would be delighted to hear that wines, beers and other beverages (including an exclusive TWG teas created specially for the property) are served all day.